Hard Cases and Abortion

 Medical experts agree that fetal pain begins at 14 weeks gestation, maybe even as early as 8 weeks.
 But perhaps the best source for firsthand experience with fetal pain is an abortionist.
 As early as 1976, those performing abortions realized that the procedure is painful for the dying fetus.
 Abortionist John Szenes describes an unborn baby fighting for its life during a saline injection: “All of a sudden one noticed that at the time of the saline infusion there was a lot of activity in the uterus.
 That’s not fluid currents.
 That’s obviously the fetus being distressed by swallowing the concentrated salt solution and kicking violently and that’s, to all intents and purposes, the death trauma.”

 I was recently challenged with a few cases that involved difficult circumstances.
-I was asked if I would still be pro-life if I had to deal with them first hand.
-Let’s see if they hold up to scrutiny.
+I was asked if I would still be pro-life if I had to deal with them.
+Let’s see if they make a difference.

 - Your wife is told by the doctor that her pregnancy is not viable; her baby has no kidneys or a brain, and will most likely die before birth.

 Any difficult situation needs to be dealt with compassionately.
 But true compassion must be rooted in reality.
-Ignoring reality usually makes a bad situation worse.
 Quick easy choices are not always the best ones.

 Before Noah Wall was born his parents were told that he didn’t have a brain.
 They were advised five times to abort him.
 And five times they refused.
 Noah’s parents were told that he had very little chance of survival.
 However, if he did survive he would be severely mentally disabled – unable to talk, see, hear or eat.
 But the six year old can do all of those things.
 Noah defied the odds by growing a brain.
 When he was born he had about 2% of his brain.
 With the help of a radical brain training center his brain has grown to 80% (The Sun).